takealuke/dq-gbs/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Google Books Search

+This is a simple web application built with React (bootstrapped with [Create React App](https://github.com/facebook/create-react-app)) that allows searching of the Google Books data set via the Google Books API

+Run `npm install` to install dependencies
+Then run `npm start` and Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Available Scripts